ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 the purposes of this description the existence of U-Labels can be safely ignored and A-Labels treated as any other US-ASCII DNS label.

-Convenient examples of DNS names are WHISPERLAB.ORG and WWW.ENG.UWO.CA.
+Domain names are case-insensitive in US-ASCII (and complicated in other scripts).
+Convenient examples of DNS names are WHISPERLAB.ORG and ENG.UWO.CA.

 ### Resource Records